Welcome to The 3905 Century Club

 We offer nets on 20, 40, 75, 80, and 160 meters operating with a mixture of SSB, CW, RTTY and PSK-31 modes.
 Check out our Net Schedule to see all we have to offer.

 We also offer many fine certificate awards for contacts made on our nets.
 See Award Certificate Images.
 The QSL cards received for these contacts may also be used to obtain ARRL and other awards, or for any other purpose you care to use them.

-We offer several free domestic QSL Bureaus—free in the sense that you supply only self-addressed stamped envelopes (SASES)—for your convenience when exchanging QSLs for contacts made on our nets.
+We offer a free domestic QSL Bureau—free in the sense that you supply only self-addressed stamped envelopes (SASES)—for your convenience when exchanging QSLs for contacts made on our nets.
+For Handihams we offer QSL management services at cost of cards and SASEs via our Handiham QSL Bureau.
 For our DX check-ins we also offer a DX QSL Bureau, which is supported by member donations.
-And for Handihams we offer QSL management services via our Handiham QSL Bureau.
 These bureaus are all run by volunteers who independently offer these services.

 We invite you to explore our website and—more importantly—we invite you to join our nets.
 All of our nets operate in the US General Class portion of the amateur bands except for our 40/80m CW nets that operate in the Novice/Tech portion.
 All amateurs, domestic and DX, are invited to check in.
 We will be glad to operate split for those DX operators who are not allowed to transmit on the net frequencies.
 See Information for DX Stations.

 By navigating the menu to the left you'll find a wealth of information about The 3905 Century Club.
 You might want to start with our New Member Information Packet (PDF).
 This information packet should help get you started quickly on our nets by describing our purpose, how our nets operate, a schedule of all our nets, QSLing and our QSL bureaus, and it also contains a list of all the fine awards we offer, as well as a list of all our volunteers who make the Club work.